dmatscheko/sslserver/README.md

 3. makes the web root world-readable and read-only — files `0444`, directories `0555`,
-4. reads every regular file up to `max-cacheable-file-size` into the in-memory cache; dot files/directories, symlinks and special files are skipped,
+4. reads every regular file up to `max-cacheable-file-size` into the in-memory cache; dot files/directories (except `serve-dot-names` entries), symlinks and special files are skipped,
 5. loads the OS data that Go normally reads lazily from `/etc` (DNS resolver configuration, CA roots, MIME types), because `/etc` is not reachable from inside the jail,